Bronzato1/PrologV2/content/posts/avoid-azure-cold-start.md

 ---
 title: Avoid Azure cold start
-subtitle:
+image: '/images/azure-readiness.jpg'
-date: 2022-06-21T10:19:40+02:00
+date: 2023-03-13T08:43:22+02:00
-draft: false
-author:
-  name: "Thierry Langie"
-  link: "/about/"
-  email: thierry.langie@skynet.be
-  avatar: "/images/avatar.png"
-description:
-keywords: [azure]
-license:
-comment: false
-weight: 0
-tags:
-  - azure
-categories:
-  - development
-hiddenFromHomePage: false
-hiddenFromSearch: false
-summary:
-resources:
-  - name: featured-image
-    src: featured-image.jpg
-  - name: featured-image-preview
-    src: featured-image-preview.jpg
-toc: false
-math: false
-lightgallery: false
-password:
-message:
-repost:
-  enable: false
-  url:

-# See details front matter: https://fixit.lruihao.cn/documentation/content-management/introduction/#front-matter
----
+authors: [thierry]

-The best way to avoid it, is to keep it warm by pinging a health endpoint through Azure Monitor.
+description: The best way to avoid it, is to keep it warm by pinging a health endpoint through Azure Monitor.
 First things first.
 What is a health endpoint?
 This is an extra API endpoint that can be interrogated any time.
 The implementation of the endpoint can vary from scenario to scenario.
+tags: [Azure]
+featured: true
+draft: true
+---

 The simplest solution is just returning an HTTP 200.
 Does this have value?
 Definitely!
 If you ping the health endpoint and it returns an HTTP 200, this means that:

 - Your function is up and running (e.g. after a deployment)
 - The API gateway, in front of it, is well configured